prithv1/PASTA/README.md

 #### Semantic Segmentation

-Follow instructions under [Robustnet](RobustNet) to download datasets and install dependencies required to run experiments for semantic segmentation.
+Follow instructions under <a href="https://github.com/ksarangmath/PASTA_robustnet">RobustNet</a> to download datasets and install dependencies required to run experiments for semantic segmentation.

 #### Object Detection